3rd Field Regiment RAA Association

 OK, maybe you think I'm just wearing 'rose coloured glasses' except that, in '98 we marched in Perth on ANZAC Day and the same thing happened!
 So, it wasn't just a fluke—they meant it!

 You might ask, "so what!"
 Why is Weber beating us with this?
 I guess I really don't know the answer to myself!
-Maybe I'm just day dreaming or, maybe I'm wishing that we could go back to that kind of America—the one we remember of so long ago!
+Maybe I'm just day dreaming or, maybe I'm wishing that we could go back to that kind of America—the one we remember of so long ago!"Nuff said!

 TOP